-b Total return assumes dividend reinvestment.
+• Total return assumes dividend reinvestment.

-$^{{\}tt c} \ \, {\tt The\, charges\, and\, expenses\, at\, the\, insurance\, company\, separate\, account\, level\, are\, not\, reflected.}$ d Includes amounts paid through expense offset and/or brokerage/service arrangements, if any (Note 2).
+d Includes amounts paid through expense offset and/or brokerage service arrangements, if any (Note 2).
 Also excludes acquired fund fees and expenses, if any.

-[•] Reflects a voluntary waiver of certain fund expenses in effect during the period.
-As a result of such waivers, the expenses of each class reflect a reduction of less than .01% as a percentage of average net assets per share for each class (Note 2).
+• Reflects a voluntary waiver of certain fund expenses in effect during the period.
+As a result of such waiver, the expenses of each class reflect a reduction of less than 0.01% as a percentage of average net assets.